plandes/calamr/README.md

     DocumentGraph, FlowGraphResult, Resources, ApplicationFactory )

-# import and get the Resources bundle:
+# import and get the Resources bundle
 resources: Resources = ApplicationFactory.get_resources()

-# create corpus data (toy two-document corpus for this example):
+# create corpus data (toy two-document corpus for this example)
 corpus: List[Dict[str, str]] = [{
     "id": "first",
     "body": "The rulings bolster criticisms of how hastily the prosecutions were brought.
 The rulings were rushed.",